chrisgrieser/obsidian-quadro/README.md

   more than 1000 plugins](https://obsidian.md/plugins), for example
-  [Projects](https://obsidian.md/plugins?id=obsidian-projects) for advanced data aggregation, or [Relay](https://github.com/no-instructions/relay) for live-collaboration like in Google Docs.
+  [Projects](https://obsidian.md/plugins?id=obsidian-projects) for advanced data aggregation, or [Relay](https://github.com/no-instructions/relay) for live-collaboration like in `Google Docs`.
 - Obsidian has been [stress tested and confirmed to be able to handle 20 000+ files](https://www.reddit.com/r/ObsidianMD/comments/zrzqq0/testing_the_scalability_of_obsidian_with_large/).
 - All this allows the researcher to customize the analysis to the particular needs of their research.
 Case-specific adaption of research methods